INVERS shared mobility technology header mobile

 Mobility Development

-Focusing on Community-Oriented Carsharing
+Focusing on Community-Oriented Car Sharing for rural mobility

-Carsharing for Rural Communities
+Car Sharing for Rural Communities

-Mobility Development launched their first rural carsharing project in 2019 under the Miocar name in Kern County and Tulare County in California’s San Joaquin Valley.
+Mobility Development launched their first rural car sharing project in 2019 under the Miocar name in Kern County and Tulare County in California’s San Joaquin Valley.
 Because of the industrial-scale farming operations and its flat geography, the San Joaquin Valley has some of the worst air quality in the United States.
 As a result, providing an all-electric fleet of 27 vehicles at several affordable housing complexes made economic and environmental sense.
 This has helped individuals get familiarized with the benefits of electric vehicles while also helping to improve the air quality.

 The best part is that Miocar is available to all residents in the San Joaquin Valley.
 Miocar often serves as a secondary car for households to get to doctor’s appointments, visit family, or make day-long trips.
 Members of Miocar travel on average 92 miles, over 18 hours, each month.
 Breaking that down, the median trip distance is around 46 miles with a trip duration of 4 hours.